siberianfox/tinygwiki/Road-to-1.0.md

 * [1] validated end-to-end test of GUI driver

 * [2] Jog functionality supported by GUI.
 This item may require specialized command support from the firmware - TBD.

+## Parking lot
+Good ideas that can wait until later